International Travel

 Frankfurt-bound ICE train at Amsterdam Central

-How to book online: Amsterdam-Frankfurt train tickets can easily be booked at the NS International site.
-By booking online you avoid any booking fees charged at the international service desks at stations.
+How to book online: Amsterdam-Frankfurt train tickets can easily be booked at the NS International site or at the Trainline site here.
 When booking choose the direct ICE services.

 For more info see international trains from Amsterdam.